 Belief in the idea that time is circular and not linear: According to this concept of time, there are no beginnings and no endings; time is simply a continuum.
 Hindus define periods of time as cyclical in nature, with each cycle containing four subperiods known as yugas: Krita, Treta, Dwapara, and Kali.
 Added together, the four yugas total about 4.32 million years.
 At the end of each cycle, gradually declining time spans and human values lead to dissolution.
 Then another period starts, and the cycle repeats all over again.
 This view of time has helped in developing the ancient Hindu perspective on life — a perspective that allows for a tolerant view of events and people.

-Belief in karma and karmic consequences: Karma is action that relates to service, specifically service to society.
+Belief in karma and karmic consequences: Karma is an action that relates to service, a specific service to society.
 Hindus believe that what we are today is the result of our actions in the past.
-It stands to reason that what we will be in the future depends on what we do now, this moment, and onward for the rest of this life.
+It stands to reason that what we will be in the future depends on what we do now, in this moment, and onward for the rest of our life.

 Belief in the concept of dharma: The root word for dharma is dhr, which means “to hold” or “to sustain,” specifically within the context of maintaining harmony and balance in nature.
 Dharma or right conduct is so central to Hindu life that it encompasses everyone, irrespective of age, station in life, or caste.
 Each being has its own dharma consistent with its nature.
 A tiger’s dharma, for example, is to kill and eat its prey.
 Yielding milk to sustain the life of the young is a cow’s dharma.
 The dharma of humans is to serve.

-Belief in tolerance as the core value: Ancient universities and religious centers in India attracted students and visitors from many parts of the settled world.
-They invited debate and inquiry into religious ideas.
+Belief intolerance as the core value: Ancient universities and religious centers in India attracted students and visitors from many parts of the settled world.
+They were invited to debate and inquire into religious ideas.
 With this same spirit, modern Hindus accept all religions to be true and self-contained.
 A Hindu hymn asserts this view by comparing the various paths to God with hundreds of rivers and streams all mingling finally with the ocean.

 - Amrutur, VS, 2011, Hinduism For Dummies, Wiley Publishing, New Jersey, USA